python-websockets/websockets/docs/topics/design.rst

 connection by closing the TCP connection.

-Once the opening handshake has completed, websockets fails the connection by canceling :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` and sending a close frame if appropriate.
+Once the opening handshake has completed, websockets fails the connection by canceling :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` and sending a close frame if appropriate.

-:attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` exits, unblocking
+:attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` exits, unblocking
-:attr:`~legacy.protocol.WebSocketCommonProtocol.close_connection_task`, which closes
+:attr:`~protocol.WebSocketCommonProtocol.close_connection_task`, which closes
 the TCP connection.